Aircloak/aircloak/air/docs/content/ops/configuration.md

 However, it's not an error if you quote each part, regardless of whether it requires quoting or not.

 It's also worth mentioning that `db_name` is case sensitive, irrespective of whether it's quoted or not.
-Therefore, you should use the exact capitalization as in the underlying database.
+Therefore, you should use the exact capitalization of the underlying database.

 For example, let's say that the table is created with the following statement: